tomjoht/documentation-theme-jekyll/doc_special_layouts.md

 ---
-title: Special layouts
+title: Special layouts overview
-tags: special-layouts
+tags: [special-layouts]
-keywords:
+keywords: layouts, information design, presentation
-audience: writer, designer
-last_updated:
+last_updated: August 12, 2015
-summary:
+summary: "This theme has a few special layouts.
+Special layouts include the JS files they need directly in the page.
+The JavaScript for each special layout does not load by default for every page in the site."
 ---
 {% include linkrefs.html %}

-This theme has a few special layouts.
-Special layouts include the JS files they need directly in the page.
-The JavaScript for each special layout does not load by default for every page in the site.
+{{note}} By "layout," I'm not referring to the layouts in \_layouts in the project files.
+I'm referring to special ways of presenting information on the same "page" layout. {{end}}

 ## FAQ layout